 13. There is a difference between race and racism, sex and sexism.
 It is foolish, for example, to make a pantyhose ad gender-neutral.
 Be aware of cases in which neutering the character of your copy will degrade its effectiveness.

 14. Copy points should be supported.
 Its portable should be something like You can slip it into your shirt pocket or You can move four with a full-sized pick-up truck.

 15. Dont weasel.
-If you must qualify a point, either qualify it as little as possible or spell out the specific qualifications.
-Compatible with almost every popular PC operating system currently available should become Compatible with most PC operating systems or, preferably, Compatible with Microsoft Windows XP and Vista.
+If you must qualify a point, either qualify it as little as possible or spell out specific qualifications.
+Compatible with all the most-popular smartphones on the market should become Compatible with most smartphones or, preferably, Compatible with Android 4.0+ and iOS 6.0+.

 16. Characteristics, features, or benefits should not be brought into things in an indirect manner.
 There are always more facts than you have room for.
 The desire to make every point leads to unsupported odds and ends drifting into your copy.
 A tasty treat thats high in calcium and vitamin D, for healthy bones.
-If good taste is important, then it deserves individual attention.
-If it's not important, then cut it.
-If you cant decide whether or not it's important, then find out.
+If good taste is a competitive differentiator, then it deserves individual attention.
+If it's not, cut it.
+If you dont know whether or not it's a differentiator, find out.

 17. There is a tendency to string adjectives (and other parts of speech) together in threes.
 Delicious, nutritious, and fun-to-eat.
 Luxury, performance, and style.
 The latter are adjectival nouns.
 Anyway, sometimes this word-trio has rhythm.
 On the rare occasions when that rhythm fits, fine.
 Otherwise, consider that each point, if well-taken, probably deserves its own explanation.